 Summarizing, weigh the operating characteristics of your particular hydronic system application before you select any boiler.
 In particular look at an intelligent hydronic distribution option such as the Taco® Delta-T ECM Distribution System.
 Just “plugging and playing” a low-mass boiler into your system may not play too long, nor too well.

 Additionally, a very timely read is our commentary on the just published 2019 Annual Boiler Report.
-“Reading between the lines” extracts the admonition by several contributors that despite their pursuit of highly engineered new product offerings, a well configured cast-iron boiler system is still economically favorable.
+“Reading between the lines” we extract the admonition by several manufacturers that despite their pursuit of highly engineered condensing product offerings, a well configured cast-iron boiler system is still economically favorable.
 It appears as we advocate that a proven high-mass, triple-pass cast-iron boiler system fully integrating Delta-T ECM Distribution Technology prevails.
 The resultant is “SIMPLE, DURABLE, EFFICIENT HYDRONIC (FHW) HEATING …..
 PERIOD!
 Judge for yourself …..

 (Please refer to our other blogs and appropriate external sources for detail related to this discussion.)